BigHero6-404/kortex/api_python/examples/readme.md

 ```

 <a id="markdown-how-to-use-examples-with-your-robot" name="how-to-use-examples-with-your-robot"></a>
-# How to use the examples
+# How to run the tests

 We assume the robot is using its default IP address: ``192.168.1.10``